AzureCosmosDB/cosmosdb-nosql-copilot/lab-guide.md

 Large language models are amazing with their ability to generate completions to a user's questions.
 However, these requests to generate completions from an LLM are computationally expensive (expressed in tokens) and can also be quite slow.
 This cost and latency increases as the amount of text increases.

-In a pattern called Retrieval Augmented Generation or *RAG Pattern*, data from a database is used to augment or *ground* the LLM by providing additional information to generate a response.
+In a pattern called Retrieval Augmented Generation or *RAG Pattern* (which we will show you in the last module of this lab), data from a database is used to augment or *ground* the LLM by providing additional information to generate a response.
 These payloads can get rather large.
 It is not uncommon to consume thousands of tokens and wait for 3-4 seconds for a response for large payloads.
 In a world where milliseconds counts, waiting for 3-4 seconds is often an unacceptable user experience.

 Thankfully we can create a cache for this type of solution to reduce both cost and latency.
 In this exercise, we will introduce a specialized cache called a **semantic cache**.

 Traditional caches are key-value pairs and use an equality match on the key to *get* data.
 Keys for a semantic cache are vectors (or embeddings) which represent words in a high dimensional space where words with similar meaning or intent are in close proximity to each other dimensionally.

 A cache **GET** is done with a specialized **vector query** in which the match is done comparing the proximity of these vectors.
-The results are a cached completion previously generated by an LLM.
+The results are the cached completion previously generated by an LLM.
 Vector queries include a **similarity score** that represents how close the vectors are to each other.
 Values range from 0 (no similarity) to 1 (exact match).

 To execute a vector query for a semantic cache, user text is converted into vectors and then used as the filter predicate to search for similar vectors in the cache.
 For our semantic cache, we will create a query that returns just one result, and we use a similarity score as a way to dial in, how close the user's intent and words are to the cache's key values.
 The greater the score, the more similar the words and intent.
 The lower the score, the less similar the words *and potentially* intent as well.